-As Genymotion’s parent project, Ando VM contains many similar functionalities such as compatibility to Android SDK, sensor events following, and among many others.
-But, the offline operating mode is what makes this powerful Linux Android emulator stand out from its counterpart.
+As Genymotion’s parent project, Ando VM contains many similar functionalities such as compatibility with Android SDK, sensor events following, and many others.
+The offline operating mode makes this powerful Linux Android emulator stand out.

 Highlights of Andro VM

-- Although very striking in terms of performance and efficiency, this fantastic Android emulator requires you to have Virtual Box installed and configured in your Linux machine.
+- Although very striking in performance and efficiency, this fantastic Android emulator requires you to have Virtual Box installed and configured in your Linux machine.

-- This enigmatic Linux Android emulator is available for both 32 bit and 64 bit systems – thus able to run smoothly in almost every Linux system despite variation in instruction length of your kernel.
+- This enigmatic Linux Android emulator is available for 32-bit and 64-bit systems, thus running smoothly in almost every Linux system despite variations in the instruction length of your kernel.

-- Contrary to many Linux Android Emulator, Andro VM works smoothly even without any kind of network connectivity.
+- Contrary to many Linux Android Emulators, Andro VM works smoothly without network connectivity.

 Highlights of Anbox

-- Anbox puts every component of the Android OS into an optimized container and mixes its core services with directly that of your Linux machine.
+- Anbox puts every component of the Android OS into an optimized container and mixes its core services directly with your Linux machine.

-- You can select from any Android version to use with this versatile Android emulator – from Cupcake to Oreo.
+- You can select from any Android version with this versatile Android emulator – from Cupcake to Oreo.

 - The open source nature of this Android emulation project caters to the demand of post-modern developers who like to play with their software and add convenient packages for fun.